+The KENDA system (Schraff et al., 2016) implements for the COSMO model the LETKF scheme described by Hunt et al. (2007).
+In this implementation, the method is fully four dimensional, that is all observations collected during the assimilation window contribute to determine the analysis and the related model equivalents are computed using the prognostic variables at the proper observation time.
 The limited size of the ensemble, combined to the assumption of a perfect model made in the LETKF scheme, leads to an underestimation of the background and analysis variances (e.g. Anderson, 2009) and, as a consequence, the quality of analyses is negatively affected.
 To address this issue, KENDA provides some techniques to enlarge the spread of the ensemble (for a complete description of each of them refer to Schraff et al., 2016).
 Here, multiplicative covariance inflation (Anderson and Anderson, 1999) and the relaxation to prior perturbation (RTPP; Zhang et al., 2004) are employed.
 The former consists in inflating the analysis error covariance by a factor $\rho$ greater than one which is estimated following Houtekamer et al. (2005).
-The latter lies on the relaxation of the analysis ensemble perturbations towards the background ensemble perturbations by replacing at each grid point the analysis perturbation matrix in ensemble space $\mathbf{W}^a$ by where ${\bf I}$ is the identity matrix and $\alpha_p=0.75$ (see also Harnisch and Keil, 2015).
+The latter lies on the relaxation of the analysis ensemble perturbations towards the background ensemble perturbations by replacing at each grid point the analysis perturbation matrix in ensemble space $\mathbf{W}^a$ by where I is the identity matrix and $\alpha_p = 0.75$ (see also Harnisch and Keil, 2015).
 Another approach provided by KENDA to account for model error is the additive inflation.
-The basic idea is to add random noise with mean ${\bf 0}$ and covariance ${\bf Q}$ to the analysis ensemble members, where ${\bf Q}$ is the model error covariance matrix (Houtekamer and Mitchell, 2005).
-Since ${\bf Q}$ is not known, it is assumed to be proportional (by a factor smaller than 1) to a static background error covariance ${\bf B}$ (Mitchell and Houtekamer, 2000).
-This technique has already been employed with a positive impact in convective scale data assimilation (e.g. Dowell and Wicker, 2009).
-In the present work, additive inflation is used together with multiplicative inflation and to RTPP only in one experiment, employing a climatological ${\bf B}$ -matrix from the 3D-VAR of the Icosahedral Nonhydrostatic (ICON) global model (Zängl et al., 2015).
-Although the use of a lower resolution ${\bf B}$ -matrix may not allow to properly characterize the model error at the smallest scales, the same configuration has been gainfully employed at MeteoSwiss (Leuenberger and Merker, 2018).
+The basic idea is to add random noise with mean 0 and covariance Q to the analysis ensemble members, where $\mathbf{Q}$ is the model error covariance matrix (Houtekamer and Mitchell, 2005).
+Since $\mathbf{Q}$ is not known, it is assumed to be proportion (by a factor smaller than 1) to a static background error covariance $\mathbf{B}$ (Mitchell and Houtekamer, 2000).
+Additive inflation is used together with multiplicative inflation and to RTPP only in one experiment, using a climatological $\mathbf{B}$ -matrix from the 3D-VAR of the ICON model (Zängl et al., 2015).

-$$(1 - \alpha_p)\mathbf{W}^a + \alpha_p \mathbf{I} \tag{1}$$
+$$15 \quad (1 - \alpha_p)\mathbf{W}^a + \alpha_p \mathbf{I} \tag{1}$$